usnistgov/nestor-web/docs/Getting Started/USERGUIDE.md

 in red)</strong></div><br/>

-When you open the application, you will see a quick loading screen and then the [figure 1](#11-home) like above.
-During your use of the application, the header will remain the same and you can navigate to the tagging tool and the dashboard through that header.
+When the application starts, a loading screen will appear followed by [figure 1](#11-home).
+A user can navigate to the tagging tool and the dashboard through the header at any time.
 On this header, there is also a save button which will remain disabled unless you start a new project.
-Still in the header, you can also see the project's name you're currently working on.
-If you click on the new project button, you will be redirected to the upload page ([figure 3](#13-upload-a-file)).
-If you click on the manage projects button you will be prompted [figure 2](#12-manage-projects).
+The header also displays the current project's name.
+Clicking on the new project button will redirect to the upload page ([figure 3](#13-upload-a-file)).
+Clicking on the manage projects button will prompt the following screen [figure 2](#12-manage-projects).